SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 ## How do I let Terraform know what version of the provider to use?

-In the scenario above Terraform pulls down the latest version of the provider.
-That's fine if you're working alone, but if you share your project's configuration files with others you want to make sure they use the same version of the provider as you.
+In the scenario above, Terraform pulls down the latest version of the provider by default.
+That's fine if you're working alone, but if you share your project's configuration files with others you want to make sure they use the same version of the provider as you when they use the config files.

 The first step towards this is committing the [dependency lock file](https://www.terraform.io/language/files/dependency-lock) in version control.
-This way if someone runs `terraform init` they'll always pull the same version of the provider that you used previously.
+This file is analagous to package.lock files used in JavaScript projects, or Gemfile.lock files in Ruby projects.
+It contains details that allows someone new to your project download the exact same versions of the providers you used when they run `terraform init` for the first time.

 But imagine that time passes and you learn that one of the several providers you are using has a new feature that you'd like to use in your configuration.
 You run [`terraform init -upgrade`](https://www.terraform.io/cli/commands/init#plugin-installation) so that Terraform ignores the lock file and downloads the latest version of that provider, but- oops!
 That command actually causes _all of your providers_ to be upgraded to the latest release.
-This is risky- what if one of the providers has a breaking change in it?
+This is risky; what if one of the providers has a breaking change in it?
 How would you return to the old version of one provider while keeping another provider upgraded to the new version?

 Ideally we'd want to explicitly set versions for each provider individually, so the upgrade process can be more modular and controlled.
 To do this we can add in **version constraints** inside a new `terraform` configuration block in our configuration.
-This block lets us [configure how Terraform runs]https://www.terraform.io/language/settings) when using those specific configuration files but is not required for Terraform to work:
+This block lets us [configure how Terraform runs](https://www.terraform.io/language/settings) when using those specific configuration files but is not required for Terraform to work.

 ```hcl
 # main.tf file